-Our second stop was Stratford-upon-Avon, a medieval market town in England’s West Midlands, and is famously known as the birthplace of William Shakespeare.
-The River Avon runs right through the town and there were quaint shops and teahouses everywhere.
-We headed to the Royal Shakespeare theatre to try to buy theatre tickets for that evening.
-We were in luck, and managed to score 4 tickets to see “The Tempest.”
-We were thrilled to have that opportunity, and hurried back to our hotel to freshen up, and hit one of the local pubs for some supper.
+Our second stop was Stratford-upon-Avon, a medieval market town in England’s West Midlands, famously known as the birthplace of William Shakespeare.
+The River Avon runs through the town filled with quaint shops and teahouses.
+We headed to the Royal Shakespeare Theatre to try to buy theatre tickets for that evening.
+We were in luck, and managed to score 4 tickets to see ‘The Tempest.’
+We hurried back to our hotel to freshen up, and hit one of the local pubs for supper.

 It’s also a hot debate in Bristol whether the graffiti is art or vandalism.
 What do you think?
-We walked around checking out the street art, and made our way to Gloucester Road, where we ate some amazing Jamaican food in the local restaurant Rice and Things.
+We walked around checking out street art, and made our way to Gloucester Road, where we ate amazing Jamaican food in the local restaurant Rice and Things.

-Reflecting on the past 6 days over dinner that evening, we were all thrilled to visit some of the lesser traveled spots of England.
+Reflecting on the past 6 days over dinner that evening, we were thrilled to visit some of the lesser traveled spots of England.
 It was fantastic to experience the local culture, countryside, and avoid the fast city pace of London.
 So would I recommend this to others traveling to England….
 Heck yes!
 It really is a beautiful, charming, scenic area, and chock-full of history.

-In the meantime, travel as much as you can, as far as you can, as long as you can.
+Travel as much as you can, as far as you can, as long as you can.
 Life is not meant to be lived in one place!

 I’m a travel and health writer, digital and brand consultant, breast cancer survivor, and supermom to two active boys!
 I keep it real and share stories of raising feral wolves teenage boys, family life after a cancer diagnosis, and family travels around the world!
 Each story is shared with my dry, and sometimes naughty sense of humor.